QwenLM/Qwen-Agent/README.md

 It also comes with example applications such as Browser Assistant, Code Interpreter, and Custom Assistant.

 # News
-* 🔥🔥🔥 Sep 18, 2024: Added [Qwen2.5-Math Demo](./examples/tir_math.py), supports accessing models via DashScope API, and allows running code locally to experience Tool-Integrated Reasoning capabilities of Qwen2.5-Math.
+* 🔥🔥🔥 Sep 18, 2024: Added [Qwen2.5-Math Demo](./examples/tir_math.py) to showcase the Tool-Integrated Reasoning capabilities of Qwen2.5-Math.
+Note: The python executor is not sandboxed and is intended for local testing only, not for production use.

 # Getting Started